AlyssaPidgeon/Note-Taker-App/README.md

 ## Installation

-The following link will direct you to the deployed web application: https://alyssapidgeon.github.io/Note-Taker-App/
+The following link will direct you to the deployed web application on GitHub: https://alyssapidgeon.github.io/Note-Taker-App/ The following link will direct you to the deployed web application on Heroku: https://ancient-taiga-96790-201f9b06bca9.herokuapp.com/
 ## Usage

 Here is an image of the live application front page: